yammer/model_attribute/README.md

 user.changes.clear
 user.changes # => {}

-# Equality of all the attribute values match
+# Equality if all the attribute values match
 another = User.new
 another.id = 5
 another.paid = true